 1. What kinds of vehicles may be eligible for a profile?

-Most of the vehicles profiled are classic, collectible and special interest cars.
-However, we also consider trucks and motorcycles.
-We will also consider newer vehicles if they are specialty models or limited editions.
-For example, we have profiled a Russian military motorcycle, several current Shelby Mustangs and other limited-edition, modern-day muscle or exotic cars.
-However, we would not consider standard-issue newer cars that are sold in mass quantities and can be found on dealer showroom floors in large numbers.
+The cars and trucks profiled tend to be classic, collectible or special-interest.
+However, our separate motorcycle column welcomes any kind of bike or trike, new or old, stock or custom, with a current focus on Harley-Davidson and other American or European brands.
+Of course, we also welcome vintage bikes.
+In the past, we have profiled a recent Russian military motorcycle, several current Shelby Mustangs and other limited-edition, modern-day muscle or exotic cars.
+However, we would not consider standard-issue newer cars or trucks that are sold in mass quantities and can be found on dealer showroom floors or on used vehicle lots in large numbers.

 2. Who is eligible to submit a vehicle for a profile?